 Amid a flood of new eateries that open each week, a few manage to rise above the rest.
-From a saki bar with Korean and Japanese small plates, to a spot that captures the essence of Afghan cuisine, here are five delicious new restaurants to try in Toronto this week.
+From an upscale hot spot serving up a fancy blooming onion, to a barbecue food truck that has found a permanent home, here are five delicious new restaurants to try in Toronto this week.

 On College Street, a new restaurant, Conjeo Negro, draws inspiration from Caribbean, Creole and Latin American flavours.
 These diverse culinary influences shape the space’s menu, offering a fusion of spices and ingredients that marry all three cultures into tantalizing food and drinks.The food menu, curated by Wahn, features dishes like Brazilian Cheese Puffs made with tapioca flour (gluten-free), Caribbean-style braised beef with cheddar grits, squash dumplings, gumbo, and more.For dessert, guests can order a flourless chocolate torte, with a chocolate ganache, maldon salt, and mango and lime coulis.
 838 College St.

 Penelope Social, the sister restaurant to Artigianale Ristorante & Enoteca, brings glitz to Woodbridge with its new cocktail bar and restaurant.
 The menu boasts artistic creations such as carne cruda, a luxurious blooming onion, lamb ribs and bluefin tuna.
 The cocktail menu is equally impressive, featuring offerings like the Branca-Rita crafted with Branca Menta, El Jimador Blanco, Strawberry, and Lime.125 Hawkview Blvd, Woodbridge